CS-6381/FinalProject/DesignOfExperiments/Performance-MQ-Blended.md

 # Performance Experiment - MQ - Actor Count and Message Size Blend

-The goal of this experiment is to benchmark how this technology performs when hardware resources are plentiful and the number of actors (publishers and subscribers) in the system varies.
+The goal of this experiment is to benchmark how this technology performs when hardware resources are plentiful, the number of actors (publishers and subscribers) in the system varies, and the size of the message varies.

 Contact [@jmbeach](https://github.com/jmbeach) or [@laynemoseley](https://github.com/laynemoseley) for clarifications.